 - 1. Any student who withdraws or is dismissed from a specific health science program may be readmitted only once to the same program subject to program faculty recommendation and available space. - 2.
-A student who wishes to reenter a health science program must submit a written request to the Dean of Health Sciences and Nursing.
+A student who wishes to re-enter a health science program must submit a written request to the Dean of Health Sciences and Nursing.
 This request for reentry must be received by the end of the next semester following the interruption of studies.
 There is no guarantee of readmission to Health Science programs. - 3.
-Students who return after an absence of one semester or more (except summer) must (a) complete college application forms to update student information, (b) must meet current admissions requirements, and (c) submit an updated health evaluation. - 4.
+Students who return after an absence of one semester or more (except summer) (a) must meet current admissions requirements, and (b) submit an updated health evaluation. - 4.
 To assure retention of knowledge and skills, students are urged to return to the program at the earliest feasible time.
 The amount of time which has lapsed between with-drawal from the program and the readmission request must be considered by the program faculty.
 Auditing of previously completed program courses may be recommended by the program faculty if the student has been out of the program for an extended period of time.